Public Health - Food

 - measure and document the pH level of each batch

 With increasing numbers of individuals who experience food sensitivities and allergies food businesses are required to be aware of their obligations in providing information to prospective customers.
 Anaphylaxis Australia in conjunction with the NSW Food Authority has developed an allergy awareness document ‘Be Prepared Be Allergy Aware’ which can be viewed or downloaded from the NSW Food Authority.
-Alternately a limited number of copies are available with Council’s Environmental Health Officer.
-You can get a copy by calling Council’s Environmental Health Section on 6686 1210 during office hours.

 Food Businesses and food handlers have certain obligations imposed on them under the hygiene provisions of the Australian Food Standards Code, Chapter 3.